Deep Space Homer: Reception

+"Deep Space Homer" finished 32nd in ratings for the week of February 21–27, 1994, with a Nielsen rating of 11.1, the equivalent of approximately 10.3 million viewing households.
+It was the highest-rated show on Fox that week.

 In 1994, film magazine Empire declared "Deep Space Homer" a "contender for the greatest episode ever", listing it as the third-best Simpsons parody of a film.
 In 1998, TV Guide listed it in its list of top twelve Simpsons episodes.
 In his 2004 book Planet Simpson, Chris Turner cited the episode as one of his five favorites.
 He described the sequence with Homer eating potato chips in the Space Shuttle and the speech by newscaster Kent Brockman, who believes alien ants have taken over the shuttle, as "simply among the finest comedic moments in the history of television".

 In 2011, The Daily Telegraph named the episode among their ten favorites for its cameos and jokes.
 In 2017, Today.com named "Deep Space Homer" its fourth-favorite Simpsons episode, describing Homer's realization that Planet of the Apes is set on Earth as "pure genius".
 Aldrin and Taylor received praise for their performances; IGN and Phoenix.com ranked Taylor's guest appearance among the show's greatest.
 In 2019, Time ranked the episode sixth in its list of 10 best Simpsons episodes picked by Simpsons experts.

 The episode is a favorite of Silverman, but contains one of Groening's least-favorite jokes: Homer's face morphs into those of Popeye and Richard Nixon while exposed to g-forces, which Groening felt made no sense in context.

+Legacy

 At the request of astronaut Edward Lu, a copy of the episode was placed on the International Space Station for astronauts to view.